LilacHo/marbiotrends/README.md

 The MARSS models were originally designed to be ran at the species level, simulatneously estimating all conspecific populations (multivariate).
 This can be modified to higher taxonomic levels if you so wish.
 Model run times will exponentially increase with # of time series in the MARSS.

 # Script
 The outputs will give you model diagnostics, abundance predictions, and error parameters.
-Finally, I plot the fits to the data, and the total abundance.
+I plot the fits to the data, and the total abundance.